 Coursework and essential knowledge may include the following subjects: probability, statistics, computing, population genetics, molecular genomic analysis, sustainability mathematics, epigenomic data analysis, biostatistics, biological mathematical modeling, and even computational neuroscience.

-Bioinformatics is used in conjunction with many other approaches to data analytics to address the highly-specialized needs of a wide variety of clients.
-These jobs include the application of analytical theory, computer science, and programming to the fields of computer information science, pharmaceuticals, biotechnology, medical technology, computational biology, proteomics, and medical informatics.
+Bioinformatics is used in conjunction with many other approaches to data analytics to address the highly specialized needs of a wide variety of clients.
+These jobs include applying analytical theory, computer science, and programming to computer information science, pharmaceuticals, biotechnology, medical technology, computational biology, proteomics, and medical informatics.

 Admissions Requirements for Bioinformatics Programs